 Flipping a property to turn a profit involves a lot more than researching the neighbourhood, making an offer and picking up the hammer.

 Twenty percent of the purchase price is typically the minimum you need to cover renovation costs, carrying costs and other costs.
-Keep this in mind, and you will be less likely to loose money house flipping.
+Keep this in mind, and you will be less likely to lose money house flipping.

 You also need to remember that once your renovation is complete and your property is on the market, for every month that property isn’t sold, the carrying costs are adding up.